JohnPeng47/cowboy/README.md

 An test generator using LLMs and code coverage to automatically extend your pre-existing test suites.
 Completely handsoff after initial config, point it at a repo and sit back and watch your coverage go up, up, up!\
 _Intended to be language agnostic but currently Python/pytest support only_

-Here are some evaluation results from running this on codecovapi:\
+Here are some evaluation results from running this on codecovapi (more detailed discussion of evaluations in docs/evaluations.txt):\
 https://www.braintrust.dev/app/Cowboy/p/codecovapi-neutered/experiments/codecovapi-neutered%3A%3AWITH_CTXT%3A%3A2_n_times%3A%3A5_TMs?c=codecovapi-neutered::WITH_CTXT::3_n_times::1_TMs

 ## How it works